LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving

-This paper introduces \uline{\textbf{L}earning to \textbf{I}nfuse ``\textbf{X}'' (\textbf{LIX})} framework (see Fig. \ref{fig.framework}), designed to implicitly infuse spatial geometric prior knowledge acquired from a duplex-encoder DNN teacher model into a single-encoder student DNN model.
-We make three major contributions to address the above-mentioned considerations.
+This article introduces \uline{\textbf{L}earning to \textbf{I}nfuse ``\textbf{X}'' (\textbf{LIX})} framework (see Fig. \ref{fig.framework}), designed to implicitly infuse spatial geometric prior knowledge acquired from a data-fusion teacher network into a single-modal student network.
+We make three major contributions to address the above-mentioned limitations.
 We begin by revisiting the LD theory based on decoupled knowledge distillation (DKD) \cite{zhao2022decoupled} and reformulate its loss as a weighted combination of target class LD (TCLD) and non-target class LD (NCLD) losses.
-By deriving the gradient of the LD loss with respect to the student logit function, we expose the limitations of the DKD algorithm, which relies on a single fixed weight.
+By deriving the gradient of the LD loss function with respect to the student logit, we expose the limitations of the DKD algorithm, which relies on a single, fixed weight.
 Consequently, we design a dynamic weight controller (DWC), capable of generating a weight for each logit, thereby improving the overall LD performance.
-As for FD, we first introduce an adaptive feature recalibration approach based on kernel regression, which aligns the features of the teacher and student DNN models across various dimensions (spatial, channel, magnitude, and distribution).
-Finally, we resort to the centered kernel alignment (CKA) \cite{nguyen2020wide} algorithm based upon Hilbert-Schmidt independence criterion (HSIC) \cite{ma2020hsic} to formulate our novel FD loss, which quantifies the feature consistency between the teacher and student DNN models.
+As for FD, we first introduce an adaptive feature recalibration approach based on kernel regression, which aligns the features of teacher and student networks across various dimensions (spatial, channel, magnitude, and distribution).
+Finally, we resort to the centered kernel alignment (CKA) \cite{nguyen2020wide} algorithm based upon Hilbert-Schmidt independence criterion (HSIC) \cite{ma2020hsic} to formulate our novel FD loss, which quantifies the feature consistency between teacher and student networks.
 These contributions collectively improve the effectiveness of implicitly infusing spatial geometric prior knowledge into visual semantic segmentation for autonomous driving.